novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 By dragging dimension in the correct order and pressing <kbd>ok</kbd> you build your input interface.

 There are other interesting inputs objects.

 Most common are `indexes` (dimensions) and `selector`.

-Indexes can be explicitly exposed on interfaces.
-This helps filtering  along these dimensions for final user.
+Indexes can be explicitly exposed on interfaces so that filtering  along dimensions is easier for app user.

 If you need to set an index widget just drag it from de diagram or search for it using wizard object.
 **Indexes widget has their specific options menu.**